 How do I waive a course?
-Instructions/waiver form on the Epi Students Canvas site.
+Epi policies and instructions are here.

 Can I transfer previously earned graduate credits?
 You may transfer up to 6 graduate, quarter credits (4 semester credits) with approval of the Epi Department and the Graduate School.
 First complete the waiver form linked above and submit to Epi Student Academic Services.
 If approved by Epi, then petition the Graduate School through MyGradProgram.
 Up to 12 credits earned as a Graduate Non-Matriculated student may be applied to a UW degree program.